GRVYDEV/S.A.T.U.R.D.A.Y/README.md

 There are 3 processes that need to be running for the demo:

-- RTC
-  The RTC server hosts the web page and a WebRTC server.
+- **RTC** - The RTC server hosts the web page and a WebRTC server.
 The WebRTC server is what you connect to when you load the page and it is also what the client connects to to start listening to your audio.
-- Client
-  The Client is where all of the magic happens.
+- **Client** - The Client is where all of the magic happens.
 When it is started it joins the RTC server and starts listening to your audio.
 When you start speaking it will buffer the incoming audio until you stop.
 Once you stop speaking it will run STT inference on that audio, pass it to the TTT tool to generate a response to your text and then pass that output to the TTS tool to turn that response into speech.
 There are 2 system libraries needed to use the client `pkg-config` and `opus`.
 On macOS these can be installed with brew:

 ```shell
 brew install opus pkg-config
 ```

-- TTS Server
-  The TTS server is where text from the TTT tool is tranformed into speech.
+- **TTS** - The TTS server is where text from the TTT tool is tranformed into speech.
 In the demo this uses [Coqui TTS](https://github.com/coqui-ai/TTS).
 There are 2 system libraries that are needed for this tool `mecab` and `espeak`.
 On macOS they can be installed with brew:

 ```shell
 brew install mecab espeak